-We rated, reviewed, & compared 14 of the best RAM for gaming across various budgets.
-These top memory kits are perfect for gamers or anyone else looking for more memory for their computer.
+We rated, reviewed, & compared 14 of the best gaming memory kits across various budgets.
+These kits are perfect for gamers or anyone else looking for more memory for their computer.

 If you’re building a new gaming computer, then you’ve probably heard that your memory is pretty important.
 In the simplest of terms, your computer’s memory gives your processor a place to carry out it’s processes.
 The more memory you have and the quicker it functions, the faster your processor can access important files.